cjbarrows/morbles/README.md

         - I think it was the "count an attempt once it's 'in progress'" logic
             - I changed it to start a level in "open" (ie, not "in progress")
-                - that might affect some animations but seems better for scoring
+                - that might affect some animations but seems better for scoring [ ] BUG: gate on right-hand "lane" exits ball improperly (!)
+    - couldn't reproduce this
+[x] BUG: bumper to gate (on same Y-axis): what should happen?
+    - should act the same as a ball coming in
+        [x] coming in from "handoff side" needs to not start the ball "animation" from the top
+    - and if there's a ball in the cradle already, bump it out [x] need conditionalBallExit to happen at different frames depending on the cell-to-cell combinations
+        - I didn't end up doing that but I did check for flipped
+          - kinda hacky; certainly inelegant, but ok

 ## Notes